Class-Incremental Motion Forecasting: Introduction

 \net~achieves this through two complementary mechanisms.
-First, we generate motion forecasting pseudo-labels for classes $[1, c-1]$ on the newly labeled dataset for a novel class $c$ by leveraging the previously trained 3D detection head.
+First, we generate motion forecasting pseudo-labels for the sets of classes $\{C^0, \dots, C^{i-1}\}$ of the previous steps $\{0, \dots, i-1\}$ on the newly labeled dataset for a set of novel classes $C^i$ by leveraging the previously trained 3D detection head.
 This yields a unified labeled dataset covering all classes.
-To mitigate false positives and overly confident pseudo-label predictions, we employ a vision-language model to filter out detections inconsistent with the visual evidence.
-Second, we introduce a sequence-based experience replay strategy that prioritizes image sequences with a high sum of variance in the latent query feature space.
+To mitigate false positives and overly confident pseudo-label predictions, we employ 2D instance masks generated by a vision-language model (VLM), which can perform open-vocabulary segmentation, to filter out 3D detections that are inconsistent with the visual evidence via a 3D-to-2D keypoint voting mechanism.
+Second, we introduce a motion query-based experience replay strategy that prioritizes image sequences with a high sum of squared deviations in the latent motion-query feature space, corresponding to scenes with many moving objects.
 By sampling sequences with informative motion patterns, this strategy helps mitigate catastrophic forgetting while respecting memory constraints.

 We perform extensive evaluations on the nuScenes~\cite{caesar2020nuscenes} and Argoverse 2~\cite{wilson2021argoverse} datasets and demonstrate that~\net~retains model performance and successfully mitigates catastrophic forgetting across multiple sequential class additions while continuing to adapt to new categories.
-Furthermore, we ablate the effectiveness of the individual network components and highlight that~\net~readily extends to class-incremental end-to-end planning.
-Finally, we conduct real-world evaluations with our self-driving vehicle and demonstrate \net's zero-shot capability.
+Furthermore, we ablate the effectiveness of the individual network components and highlight that~\net~readily extends to class-incremental end-to-end open-loop planning on nuScenes and closed-loop planning on the NeuroNCAP benchmark~\cite{ljungbergh2024neuroncap}.
+Finally, we conduct real-world evaluations with our in-house self-driving perception vehicle and demonstrate \net's zero-shot capability.